awsdocs/amazon-textract-developer-guide/doc_source/textract-to-comprehend.md

        return sentiments, pos_score, neg_score, neutral_score, mixed_score
    ```

    You may also want to perform other analysis operations, such as entity detection or key phrase detection, on your detected text\.
-You can write the functions to carry out these analysis operations on your text, just like you did for the proceeding sentiment analysis operation\.
+You can write the functions to carry out these analysis operations on your text, just like you did for the preceding sentiment analysis operation\.

 1. Write the code to carry out entity detection on your detected text\.